mthnglac/parasut-cli/docs/usage.rst

 Start Command
 --------------

 This is where the CLI does its magic.
-It creates two sessions from the repos given using tmux and builds workspaces into them.
+It creates two sessions from repos given using tmux and builds workspaces into them.

 .. code-block:: console